NZadeh/avalon/README.md

 - Unify all styling/classes to Materialize
 - Remove unnecessary dependencies (how?)
 - Move some computation server side...?
 (Limit the scope of client<-->database requests)
+- "Re-enter" button for the lobby the user is in, instead of "Join"

 ---